Menu

 According to the U.S. General Services Administration, truck drivers are not to sign or make official statements about who was at fault except to their supervisor or a federal government investigator.
 This is important because the police report is not to establish fault but to acknowledge what occurred from your perspective and any potential witnesses.

-If you are the driver of the car, you should follow the same process.
-Stick with the details of the accident and do not offer an opinion about what happened or who you think may be at fault for the accident.
-Remember, the information in the police report will be used by your insurance company to establish who was at fault for the accident.
+If you are the car’s driver, you should follow the same process.
+Stick with the accident details and do not offer an opinion about what happened or who you think may be at fault for the accident.
+Remember, your insurance company will use the information in the police report to establish who was at fault for the accident.

 What Information Should I Provide to the Truck Driver at the Scene of a Truck Accident?